“Never get so busy making a living that you forget to make a life.” —Dolly Parton

 For example, look at the upcoming work events for the next three months.
 Choose a few to say yes and put down the rest for a no. When it comes to taking on more responsibility or new projects we must first take a step back before adding something to our plate.

 We can ask ourselves a few questions to help us with the decision.
-What are my motives in taking on this new responsibility?
+What are my motives for taking on this new responsibility?
 Will I be able to balance the effort and time I want to put into this new task?
 How will this disrupt the work-life balance I have now?
 What can I move around to make space for this new opportunity?
 Ultimately, if our priorities are in place and we ask ourselves the important questions we’re setting ourselves up for balance no matter what life throws at us.

 Setting Technology Boundaries is Key

 Living in the age of technology it can be seemingly impossible to unplug.
-It is always tempting to shoot off one last email or take that late night phone call from your boss but keep in mind your health and happiness are worth so much more than that little bit of extra work.
+It is always tempting to shoot off one last email or take that late-night phone call from your boss but keep in mind your health and happiness are worth so much more than that little bit of extra work.
 Protect your work-life balance and you will end up more confident, have more energy, be happier, more productive, and have healthier relationships.

 Happy boundary setting!